Year-End and Tax Filing Resources

 Tax Deposits made by Paychex on your behalf: Lists any tax amounts that were previously collected by Paychex throughout the quarter, and the date Paychex will remit them to the corresponding tax agency.

-*Note: This section does not apply to Paychex Flex PEO clients.
+*Note: This section does not apply to Paychex Flex PEO and ASO clients.
 You’ll receive an email with the additional amount due at the end of the quarter that we’ll collect within four pay periods from the notice.

 -